 - Avoid alcohol when consuming cannabis as they can compound and intensify one another’s effects, even in seasoned users.

 - Topicals are an excellent starting point.
 They can be used for site-specific pain and inflammation relief without risk of intoxication.
 They are the best way to introduce yourself or a hesitant someone to the power of cannabis without fear of a change in cognition, blood pressure, heart rate, or anxiety from overconsumption.
 They are applied as needed, but front-loading applications several times per day often offers the most relief over time – an exception to the Low & Slow mantra.

 “Did we know we were lying about the drugs?
 Of course we did.” – John Ehrlichman, White House Domestic Affairs Advisor under Nixon

 Remember, cannabis has literally saved lives.
-It has never taken one.
-Not even once.
 Our bodies have evolved in tandem with this polypharmaceutical powerhouse over thousands of years and research is beginning to prove just how important a healthy Endocannabinoid System is to optimal internal homeostasis and our ability to resist and control a whole host of devastating diseases.

 If you are interested in exploring the benefits of cannabis but are still unsure where to begin, come talk to us.
-Email us, call us, stop in – we are here to be your spirit guides on your journey to wellness.
+Email us, call us, stop in – we are here to be you on your journey to wellness.
 We are here to ease your fears.